List of ideas for unplugging and reconnecting with nature while camping

 The photo rally

-Scribble, write, escape, sleep
+Doodle, write, escape, sleep

-- Take advantage of the early mornings
+- Making the most of early mornings

 - Playing and making art with nature

-- Meditate in action
+- Meditation in action

 - Do a photo rally